naecoo/esbuild-plugin-replace/README.md

 # esbuild-plugin-replace
 🚀 A Esbuild plugin which replaces targeted strings in files while bundling

-> This packages is based on [@rollup/plugin-replace](https://github.com/rollup/plugins/tree/master/packages/replace#readme)
+> This package is based on [@rollup/plugin-replace](https://github.com/rollup/plugins/tree/master/packages/replace#readme)

 ## Install